ericswpark/caddy-docker/README.md

 }
 ```

-This transforms the logs into a format that Fail2ban can understand, and places them in a log path that Fail2ban monitors.
-No further configuration is required on your part to use Fail2ban.
+This transforms the logs into a format that Fail2ban can understand.

+You will need to supply your own Fail2ban install, outside of Docker.

 ## Coraza setup